leonardo252/CelebrationAnimation/README.md

 #### Objective-C

-Add the `LSAnimator` framework to your project.
+Add the `CelebrationAnimator` framework to your project.

 #### Swift

-Add the `CoreAnimator` framework to your project.
+Add the `CelebrationAnimator` framework to your project.

 ### Manually